sjb3d/caldera/caldera/examples/path_tracer/README.md

 # path_tracer

-This is an [caldera](https://github.com/sjb3d/caldera) example that implements a spectral path tracer that makes use of Vulkan ray tracing extensions.
+This is an implementation of a spectral path tracer that makes use of Vulkan ray tracing extensions via [caldera](https://github.com/sjb3d/caldera).

 ## Features